School of Medicine

 Clinical Associate Professor, Medicine

 BioDr.
 Sarita Khemani is a Clinical Associate Professor of Medicine and a Neurosurgery Hospital Medicine physician.
-Her clinical focus is preventing and managing medical complications in hospitalized neurosurgical and orthopedic patients in the postoperative setting.
+Her clinical focus is preventing and managing medical complications in hospitalized neurosurgical patients in the postoperative setting.
 Her interests include the intersection of medicine and technology to optimize a healthy lifespan.

 Dr. Khemani is passionate about education and has served as Director of perioperative medicine rotations for Stanford medicine residents, medical students, and physician assistant students.
 She is the recipient of Department of Medicine Excellence in Teaching Award.
 Dr. Khemani is also the founder and co-director of Stanford Medicine Clinical Summer Internship, a globally recognized program for premed students.
 The program provides numerous scholarships to minority/underrepresented students to empower future leaders in medicine.